chuynh18/snake/README.md

 ![unoptimized animations](assets/img/unoptimized.png)

+Note that these page redraws were in addition to other required page redraws.

 __After optimization__

 While the work is incomplete, I've refactored the code to apply the animation to the snake's body only once, but to repeat it `snake.length` number of times.
 Further refactoring will be required to eliminate the flickering.
 That being said, I'm already reaping the performance improvements.
-On my laptop, page redraws are now less frequent and no longer tied to game ticks.
-Page redraws take less than 3 ms, and game logic now takes less than half a millisecond!

-Page redraws are now less than 3 ms:
+Executing the game's core logic no longer kicks off page redrawing.
+The page is only rerendered as needed, which only takes under 3 milliseconds.

 ![optimized animations](assets/img/optimized.png)

-Game ticks are less than half a millisecond:  (note that this is out of date.
-Game ticks are now less than 0.4 ms; evaluating keypresses takes significantly longer at slightly over 1 ms.)
+Game ticks are only 0.4 milliseconds:  (Actually, after further optimization, they're now less than 0.4 ms; evaluating keypresses takes significantly longer at slightly over 1 ms.)

 ![optimized game code](assets/img/optimized2.png)